header

 About Us:

-The Event Committee developed the idea for the Distinctive Women in Hawaiian History Program after attending a Bishop Museum Teachers Workshop on January 13, 2007.
+The program idea for the Distinctive Women in Hawaiian History developed after attending a Bishop Museum Teachers Workshop on January 13, 2007.
 During the workshop's final discussion, it was evident from all gathered, that O'ahu lacked an annual history forum to highlight recent scholarship on women of Hawai'i.
 The 1st Annual program was developed in three months and debuted April 28, 2007 at the Mission Memorial Auditorium, Honolulu Civic Center in Honolulu, Hawai'i.